AlexGreyEntropy/Lattice-based-Schnorr/README.md

-# Lattice-based-Schnorr
-# Post-Quantum Token Extension for Solana
+# Post-Quantum Token Extension

+A Solana program implementing a lattice-based Schnorr signature scheme for post-quantum security.

+## Overview

-This repository implements a post-quantum token extension for Solana's SPL Token 2022 program.
-It adds support for post-quantum signature verification (e.g lattice-based Schnorr signatures) to SPL tokens and NFTs.
+This project implements a post-quantum secure extension for Solana tokens using lattice-based cryptography.
+It provides a Schnorr signature scheme that is resistant to quantum computer attacks.

 ## Features

+- Lattice-based cryptography implementation
-- Post-quantum key registration.
+- Post-quantum secure Schnorr signatures
-- Hybrid Ed25519 and post-quantum signature verification.
-- Custom token extension for SPL Token 2022.

-## Setup
-1. Install the Solana Tool Suite.
-2. Clone this repository.
-3. Build and deploy the program.

-## Usage
+- Solana program integration
-- Register a post-quantum public key with your token account.
+- Compatible with existing token programs

-- Sign transactions with both Ed25519 and post-quantum keys.
-- The token extension verifies post-quantum signatures during transfers.
+## Prerequisites

+- Rust 1.68.0 or later
+- Solana CLI 1.14.17 or later
+- Node.js 14.0.0 or later (for tests)

+## Building

+bash
+cargo build-bpf

+## Testing

+bash
+cargo test-bpf

+## Security

+This implementation is experimental and has not been audited.
+Use at your own risk.

 ## License

-MIT
+MIT License